Ringlings/Pluralsnug/docs.md

 - `Services` - List of Objects, Tracks the services that the user syncs between and related information.
 A list of valid services is as follows, with the tags that they allow.
 All objects have a `Service` tag equal to the name listed.
     - [`PluralKit`](https://pluralkit.me)
         - `System` - String, The system's ID.
-Can be friendly 5 letter IDs or UUIDs
+Can be a friendly 5 letter ID or a UUID
         - `Token` - Optional String, The system's auth token.
 Ignored if `HasPasswords` is true.
 If absolutely no token is provided, the user will be warned about unexpected behaviour, and execution will continue as normal until a crash from unauthenticated actions is met